 Many regular readers will know just from seeing my empties over the past few years that the Garner Micellar water is one I rarely deviate from, when I try I’m often left disappointed and I find myself returning to a tried and trusted favourite.
 I like trying the new versions of it that come to market – from the Micellar Cleaning Gel and the oil infused ones – I’ve tried them all.
 Thus far the original pink topped micellar always comes out on top.
-But when I saw an advert for their new Milky Micellar Water last week my ears pricked up and my eyes went scarily wide, as I knew I had to try it.
+But when I saw an advert for the Garnier Milky Micellar Water last week my ears pricked up and my eyes went scarily wide, as I knew I had to try it.

 I’ll start by saying I’ve only had this for about a week – but with something as basic as Micellar water, I know pretty instantly whether it’s something I like, or don’t.
 I’m sure given the heavy level of advertising this has had there will be lots searching out reviews so I thought I’d give this a whirl to see whether it was better than the original, and I was interested to see just what this product’s texture would be like.